Skip to content

 Can you still get the repair bonus when buying refurbished?

 No. The French government repair bonus (10 to 60 euros depending on the appliance) applies only to repairing a broken appliance, not to buying a refurbished one.
-However, some marketplaces offer equivalent discount codes.
+Some marketplaces offer equivalent discount codes.

 Get our reviews by email